Reviews11 min read

 Small Mac-based design teams.
 If everyone on your team uses a Mac and you want a fast, mature tool with proper design system support, Sketch delivers without drama.

 Designers who care about performance.
 Working on complex design systems with hundreds of components and your Figma files have started dragging?
-Sketch is worth seriously reconsidering.
+Sketch is worth seriously considering.
 I'd put the tipping point somewhere around 50+ components in a shared library — that's where I personally notice Sketch pulling ahead.

 Teams deep in the Apple ecosystem.
 Sketch integrates natively with macOS features and the Mirror app on iOS, which is genuinely handy for quick on-device previews during client presentations.